Teminayo/Data-Science-with-British-airway/README.md

 METHODOLOGY

-R Studio for getting data from website
+1. RStudio for getting data from website

-Web scraping in R using Selector Gadget and Rvest
+2. Webscraping in R using Selector Gadget and Rvest

-Data manipulation with Dplyr
+3. Data manipulation with Dplyr

-Data visualization with R
+4. Data visualization with R

 ANALYSIS AND FINDINGS
-1. sentimental analysis;To know the feeling of the customers. positive sentiment has a percentage of 67.5% while  negative is 32.5%
+1. Setimental analysis;To know the feeling of the customers. positive sentiment has a percentage of 67.5% while  negative is 32.5%
 2. The most used word were, Airway, uncomfortable, airway, good, and seat.